• Skip to primary navigation

 Instructions

-• Transfer potato cubes into a pot and cover with water and add a little salt.
+• Transfer the potatoes into a pot, cover with water, and add a little salt.
+Then cover with a lid and bring to a boil.

-• Let potatoes cook over medium heat, covered, until tender for about 15 minutes.
+• Let potatoes cook over medium heat, until tender for about 15 to 20 minutes.

-• Drain cooked potatoes, then transfer back into pot and mash the potatoes with a potato masher until smooth.
+• Drain the cooked potatoes, then transfer back into the pot and mash the potatoes with a hand mixer (or potato masher) until smooth.

-• Add ingredients in with potatoes and mix until well combined.
+• Add the remaining ingredients and mix until well combined.

 • Enjoy!